 Whether you are at a department store makeup counter or specialty shop, following basic good manners guidelines will give you the best experience possible.
-The people who work there want to help you, so make sure you have a conversation to let them know what you need and then listen to their suggestions.
+The people who work there want to help you look your best, so make sure you have a conversation to let them know what you need and then listen to their suggestions.
 Even if you don't think you'd like what they recommend, at least be polite.

 Here are some things you should not do if you want the best service:

-Sometimes you can simply walk up to the counter and get service, but if you want to have a full makeover, schedule an appointment.
+Sometimes you can simply walk up to the counter and get service, but if you want to have a full makeover with uninterrupted personal attention, schedule an appointment.
 That way, you can be assured that the makeup artist you prefer is there and ready to assist you.
 Show up on time.
 If, for some reason you're running late, call to let her know so she can adjust her schedule.

 Insist on Getting Ahead of Someone Who has been Waiting